ryan258/ai_story_marketing/HANDBOOK.md

 ## 4. Lesson Plan Overview

 1. Introduction to AI and the Project (1 session)
-2. Setting Up the Development Environment (1 session)
-3. Creating the Story Writer Agent (2 sessions)
+2. Using the AI Story Creator (2 sessions)
+3. Understanding and Using Story Evaluation (1 session)
-4. Building the Evaluator Agent (2 sessions)
+4. Improving Stories with AI Assistance (2 sessions)
-5. Implementing the Story Improver Agent (2 sessions)
+5. Introduction to Marketing Concepts (1 session)
-6. Developing the Marketing Expert Agent (2 sessions)
+6. Creating Marketing Plans with AI (2 sessions)
-7. Creating the Social Media Team Agent (2 sessions)
+7. Social Media and Content Creation (2 sessions)
-8. Building the Marketing Team Agent (2 sessions)
+8. Collaborative Story Creation (2 sessions)
-9. Integrating Multiple AI Models (2 sessions)
-10. Generating and Downloading PDFs (1 session)
-11. Putting It All Together: The Main Application (3 sessions)
-12. Testing and Debugging (2 sessions)
+9. Presenting and Sharing Stories (2 sessions)
-13. Final Project Showcase (1 session)
+10. Final Project Showcase (1 session)

-Total: 23 sessions (adjust as needed for your class schedule)
+Total: 16 sessions (adjust as needed for your class schedule)

 ## 5. Detailed Lesson Plans